sym-z/arm-to-the-teeth/docs/DEVLOG.md

 - There is now a transition of an eye opening and closing when the game starts or the player dies.
   - There is now a way to immediately kill the player by pressing `P`, made to test this function.
 - When the player dies of hunger, it uses the function `check_player_death()` from the `ui/combat_viewport.tscn` so there won't be multiple scene transitions at the same time.

+## 13 August 2025
+- Fixed bug with huge texture for eye animation
+- Created animations for head, arm, and stomach decay
+- Merged back to #content-enhancement
+- Created scenes for main menu and death screen